 Is pre-ordering recommended based on the preview?

-Analysts suggest waiting for hands-on reviews and final builds, as technical previews do not fully represent gameplay experience or final performance.
+Waiting for hands-on reviews and final builds is advisable, as technical previews do not fully represent gameplay experience or final performance.